Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 **Background information**
 In the blockchain world, the address generated from the user's public key could be deemed as both the account and the identifier of the user.
 In a transaction, the sender and the recipient are respectively identified with their addresses.
 Hence, the transaction history of the address could be utilized to analyze the transaction habits of the person or entity behind the address.
 Based on those transaction habits, a user portrait of their owner could be made and it will be possible to infer the real identity of him/her.
 For example, a person frequently makes purchases from the same merchant, and all purchase records of the merchant are available to the public.
 Then, the spending habits of this person could be inferred from the above information.
 This inference could be helpful to find the person's identity in real life, or if not, to narrow down the scope.

-### 1.5 When you initiate a transaction on a blockchain, the transaction amount will be published on the it.
+### 1.5 When you initiate a transaction on a blockchain, the transaction amount will be published on it.
 Do you think the transaction amount should be protected as privacy?

 A. Yes